 History of 20th and 21st century science and technology, including especially biology and biotechnology; the history of agriculture, horticulture and gardening; the history of conservation and environmentalism; global environmental history.

 Evolution Made to Order: Plant Breeding and Technological Innovation in Twentieth-Century America.
 Chicago: University of Chicago Press, 2016.

-'From Working Collections to the World Germplasm Project: Agricultural Modernization and Genetic Conservation at the Rockefeller Foundation', forthcoming, History and Philosophy of the Life Sciences, special issue on 'New Perspectives in the History of the Twentieth Century Life Sciences', ed.
-Kärin Nikelson and Robert Meunier.
+'From Working Collections to the World Germplasm Project: Agricultural Modernization and Genetic Conservation at the Rockefeller Foundation', History and Philosophy of the Life Sciences 39, no. 5 (June 2017), special issue on 'New Perspectives in the History of the Twentieth Century Life Sciences', ed.
+Kärin Nickelsen and Robert Meunier.
+[OA Repository.]

-'Breeding Uniformity and Banking Diversity: The Genescapes of Industrial Agriculture, 1935–1970', forthcoming, Global Environment, special issue on 'Manufacturing Landscapes: Nature and Technology in Environmental History', ed.
-Helmuth Trischler, Mingfang Xia, and Donald Worster.
+'Breeding Uniformity and Banking Diversity: The Genescapes of Industrial Agriculture, 1935–1970', Global Environment 10, no. 1 (April 2017), special issue on 'Manufacturing Landscapes: Nature and Technology in Environmental History', ed.
+Helmuth Trischler and Don Worster.
+[OA Repository.]

 'Speeding Up Evolution: X-Rays and Plant Breeding in the United States, 1925–1935', New Perspectives on the History of Life Sciences and Agriculture, edited by Denise Phillips and Sharon Kingsland (Dordrecht: Springer Verlag, 2015): 459–478.